soundasleep/asset-discovery/README.md

 ```

 Now create a `asset-discovery.json` in your project, to define the types of assets to discover,
-and where to generate source files:
+and where to place source files:

 ```json
 {